kpdm-21/ChatApp/README.md

 - Open a terminal or command prompt.
 - Navigate to the project directory where the `Makefile` and `.java` files are located.
 - Run the following command in the terminal to compile all Java files: make
+- Alternatively , you can compile all files by first inputting: javac Chat.java and then java Chat.java

 ### 3. Start the Program:
 - In the terminal, start the program with: make run port=<port>
 - Replace `<port>` with the desired port number (example: `make run port=4321`).

+- If using the alternatively method, you can start the program with: java Chat <port>
+- Replace `<port>` with the desired port number (example: `java Chat 4321`).

 ### 4. Using Commands in the Chat application:
 - Type `help` in the prompt to see available commands.